Ocean State Bluegrass Festival slated for August 15-17, 2025

 TICKETS

-Tickets may be purchased on the RIBA website.
+Tickets may be purchased here on the RIBA website or at the gate.

 Festival + Camping ticket ($40) - includes one camping space for the duration of the event (Friday evening through Sunday afternoon) and all activities, workshops and show admission for one person, and parking for one vehicle (one RV or one car, if camper or tent camping) at the camp site.
 Additional people staying at the same camp site must purchase a Festival ticket and additional vehicles are $5 and must park in the parking field.
 Dry camping only (no water or electrical hookups available).